video editing tips

 Premiere Pro is a powerful software suitable for professional and semi-professional video editors.
 Developed by Adobe, it is compatible with Windows and macOS.
 Key features:

-• Integration with Adobe Creative Cloud Suite
+• Integrates with all Adobe Creative Cloud Suite softwares

 • Versatile multi-camera editing